How The Type Of Food You Eat Impacts Your Sleep Quality

-In this article, I’m going to focus on discussing the interactions between the content of your last meal and the effect that this has on your sleep.
+In this article, we're going to focus on discussing the interactions between the content of your last meal and the effect that this has on your sleep.

 When you have less autophagy, this disrupts the processes that keep your mind sharp and your brain youthful, protecting it from chronic degenerative disease later in life.